pjolson/MySuiteBlog/README.md

 ## How can you contribute?

-If you have quesitons, topic ideas, or would like to post as a guest; send an email to [*info@mysuite.tech*](mailto:info@mysuite.tech) and I will get back to you as soon as possible.
+If you have questions, topic ideas, or would like to post as a guest; send an email to [*info@mysuite.tech*](mailto:info@mysuite.tech) and I will get back to you as soon as possible.

 ## About Me